carlosp420/parsing-Lamas-references/README.md

   butterfly names and other formatting).
 * Convert the .html file to markdown format using pandoc (avoid wrapping the lines):
   ``pandoc file.html -o file.md --no-wrap``
-* Keep only the biblio references in the .md file by removing any uninformative text.
+* Keep only the bibliography references in the .md file by removing any uninformative text.
 See image below:

 ![](https://rawgit.com/carlosp420/parsing-Lamas-references/master/media/example_of_input.png)